railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_db_create.rst

 Use the technique outlined in this section to create a new database, \ ``openerp_ch01``\  .
 This database will contain the demonstration data provided with Open ERP and a large proportion of the core Open ERP functionality.
-You'll need to know your super administrator password for this – or you'll have to find somebody who does have it to create this seed database.
+You will need to know your super administrator password for this – or you will have to find somebody who does have it to create this seed database.

 .. index::
    single: password; super-administrator